 Revo Model Summary

 The Porsche 911 is a model that has been at the forefront of sports car design and performance for 60 years, while simultaneously honoring its forebears.
 Some lament it hasn't changed enough, while others lament every change.
 And in the midst of this paradox the 911 manages to please just about everyone who drives one.
 Go figure.
-Like every rollout since the 996, the 991 has followed a pattern of staggering chassis and engine changes using the mid cycle refresh.
-The 991.2 (2016-9) used largely the same chassis as the 991, but with a major engine change: turbos across the lineup (non-GT).
-And equally formulaically, people freaked out.
+Like every rollout since the 996, the 991 has followed a pattern of alternating chassis and engine changes using the mid cycle refresh.
+The 991.2 (2016-9) used largely the same chassis as the 991.1, but with a major engine change: turbos across the lineup (non-GT).
+And equally formulaically, people freaked out over the turbos.
 Until they drove one, and then they said, ooh, this is good.
 The 991 chassis is bigger than the 997 (certainly visually, if only marginally on paper).
-The interior is typical Porsche quality, with the interfaces serving as a bridge between the physical button/gauge dominated layout of the 997, and screen dominated 992 which would look quite familiar to captain Jean Luc Picard.
+The interior is typical Porsche quality, with the interfaces serving as a bridge between the physical button/gauge dominated layout of the 997, and screen dominated 992.
 Bottom line: The 991.2 is a worthy drop in the 911 gene pool.
 And now onto this gorgeous example:

 Revo Model Summary